egaumer/torah/exodus/pkudei.md

 Why did they need a lamp in the holy place?
 There was no natural light inside the holy place.
 So the priests would be unable to perform their duties without the light.
 Twice a day, morning and evening, the priest would go and tend to the lamps and put incense on the altar.

 Where did the fire on the Altar of Incense originate?
 The fire came from a coal from the altar in the outer court yard, on the Bronze Altar where the sacrifices were made.
 A coal was taken from the sacrificial altar into the prayer or incense altar which symbolized there is no approach without sacrifice.
-There is no worship, no prayer, and no relationship with God without sacrifice.
+There is no worship, no prayer, and no relationship with _God_ without sacrifice.
 The only way to approach is through the blood of Jesus that was shed for us.

-I suppose we end our prayers by saying "in Jesus' name” to show that it was Jesus who would be the mediator and allow us into God's presence.
+I suppose we end our prayers by saying in _Jesus_' _Name_ to show that it was Jesus who would be the mediator and allow us into _God's_ presence.

 ```
 And we _, who with unveiled faces contemplate the Lord's glory, are being _ into His image with ever-increasing glory, which comes from the Lord, who is Spirit. - (2 Corinthians 3:18 NIV)